EricZimmerman/KapeFiles/Modules/README.md

 ### Apps

-The Apps folder will have Modules for all third-party applications.
+The Apps folder contains Modules for all third-party applications.

 ### Compound

-The Compund folder will Modules that point to other Modules.
+The Compund folder contains Modules that point to other Modules.

 ### EZTools

-The EZTools folder will have Modules for all of Eric Zimmerman's tools.
+The EZTools folder contains Modules for all of Eric Zimmerman's tools.

 ### KapeResearch

-The KapeResearch folder will have Modules that are conducive to conducting research on new artifacts.
+The KapeResearch folder contains Modules that are conducive to conducting research on new artifacts.
 ### KapeSync

-The KapeSync folder will have Modules relating to keeping KAPE, EvtxECmd, RECmd, and SQLECmd updated.
+The KapeSync folder contains Modules relating to keeping KAPE, EvtxECmd, RECmd, and SQLECmd updated.

 ### Windows

-The Windows folder will have Modules relating to binaries that ship natively with Windows.
+The Windows folder contains Modules relating to binaries that ship natively with Windows.